Chip Saltsman: 2000 election

-Work with Frist
+Work with Bill Frist

-Saltsman followed this accomplishment by working as development director for Senator Frist at the National Republican Senatorial Committee in the 2002, where he helped Republicans regain control of the Senate after the defection of Senator Jim Jeffords handed the chamber to Democratic control in May 2001.
+In 2002 Saltsman worked as development director for Senator Bill Frist at the National Republican Senatorial Committee, where he helped Republicans regain control of the Senate after the defection of Senator Jim Jeffords handed the chamber to Democratic control in May 2001.

-Saltsman then became Senior Political Advisor to Majority Leader Frist at VOLPAC, a political action committee chaired by Frist and dedicated to recruitment and support of Republican candidates for political office nationwide.
+Saltsman then became senior political advisor to Frist at VOLPAC, a political action committee chaired by Frist and dedicated to recruitment and support of Republican candidates for political office nationwide.
 In 2004, eighteen of the twenty-two races that VOLPAC supported were successful.
-And, in 2006, VOLPAC helped ensure the election of Senator Bob Corker over Harold Ford, Jr. in Tennessee.
+And, in 2006, VOLPAC helped ensure the election of Senator Bob Corker over Harold Ford Jr. in Tennessee.

-Saltsman was also an important figure in Senator Frist's preparations for a potential run for the Republican presidential nomination in 2008 and was labeled "Frist's secret weapon" by Chris Cillizza of The Washington Post and "a multi-talented superstar ... [who has] demonstrated uncanny, remarkable leadership in every endeavor he's undertaken" by Frist himself.
+Saltsman was also an important figure in Frist's preparations for a potential run for the Republican presidential nomination in 2008 and was labeled "Frist's secret weapon" by Chris Cillizza of The Washington Post and by Frist himself as: "a multi-talented superstar ... [who has] demonstrated uncanny, remarkable leadership in every endeavor he's undertaken".